barnabym/nfttimeline/README.md

 July 2018 - The first NFT conference

-OpenSea, SuperRare and hundreds of other projects
+OpenSea, SuperRare.io, KnownOrigin.io and loads of other NFT projects

 # 2019